Driver of a Black Cab

 - In his Red Dwarf memoir, The Man in the Rubber Mask, Robert Llewellyn confirms the second stereotype (with a dash of the first) by saying he has only once been in a black cab where the driver didn't refer to having had "that coloured geezer, the Scouse one, Craig Charles" as a passenger.
 And that driver was a novice.

-- In his comic book based on real events The Quest For The Big Woof, black British comedian Lenny Henry describes how his (white) wife went past the Notting Hill Festival in a cab, and the driver started going on about how "darkies" should go back where they came from if they wanted to have festivals.
+- In his comic book based on real events The Quest For The Big Woof, black British comedian Lenny Henry describes how his (white) then-wife went past the Notting Hill Festival in a cab, and the driver started going on about how "darkies" should go back where they came from if they wanted to have festivals.
 Furious, Dawn French (a British comedian of considerable note herself) told him who her husband was, and he replied "Lenny Henry?
 Really?
 You couldn't get me a ticket, could you, love?"

 - Probably subverted by Stephen Fry, if only because of the fact that he isn't a real cabbie.
 Although strangers have been known to get into the back seat while he's stopped at a red light and ask him to drive them to Waterloo Station.